 Sarah Cannon at Lafayette Regional Health Center offers a comprehensive array of diagnostic services such as minimally-invasive technology for diagnosing and treating breast lesions, as well as a range of cancer care services from screenings, cancer treatment and survivorship.
 The site is staffed by skilled oncology nurses who provide a wide variety of oncology and infusion services.

 Take a risk assessment for breast, cervical, colorectal and prostate cancers.
 Ask about our cancer screenings, which include breast, colorectal, prostate and skin.
 Sarah Cannon at Lafayette Regional Health Center also offers additional health education, including tips that may help decrease the risk of developing cancer.

 The Lafayette Regional Health Center is in the process of becoming accredited by the American College of Surgeons, Commission on Cancer (CoC).
 The CoC publishes the Cancer Programs Practice Profile Reports (CP3R) which includes 6 measures for breast cancer.

 - Ensure patients are treated according to recognized standards of care,

 - Promote quality improvement activities, and

 - Accurately compare clinical performance among CoC accredited cancer programs.

-We compared our 2013 colon surgical cases to the most current CoC results for one of the CP3R colon cancer measures:
+We compared our 2014 breast cases receiving hormone therapy to the most current CoC results of 2013:

-*The quality measures were agreed upon by the NQF (National Quality Forum) facilitated an agreement between the CoC (Commission on Cancer), ASCO (American Society for Clinical Oncology) & NCCN (National Comprehensive Cancer Network).
+*The accountability measures were agreed upon by the NQF (National Quality Forum) who facilitated an agreement between the CoC (Commission on Cancer), ASCO (American Society for Conical Oncology) & NCCN (National Comprehensive Cancer Network).